Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Long-Term Visitation Value for Deep Exploration

 In Section \ref{ssec:vv_init}, we discuss how to initialize $W^\beta_{\textsub{ucb}}(s,a)$.
 Finally, notice that when $\gamma_w = 0$, Eq.~\eqref{eq:vv3_limit} is the classic UCB, and Eq.~\eqref{eq:vv3_beta} is equivalent to the UCB1 policy in Eq.~\eqref{eq:ucb1}.

-\paragraph{W-function as long-term count.} This W-function approximates the total count over a path.
-Its visitation reward and TD error are
+\paragraph{W-function as long-term count.} The visitation reward is the state-action count at the current time, i.e.,

-Similarly to the UCB-based reward discussed above, we distinguish between terminal and non-terminal states.
-Since terminal states prevent any further exploration, we penalize them by using an upper bound of the state-action count as visitation reward.
-Regarding the TD target, the $\min$ operator now replaces the $\max$ operator of Eq. \eqref{eq:vv3_td}, because to encourage exploration we need to prioritize low-count state-action pairs.
-This yields an optimistic estimate of the W-function, because the lower the W-function the more optimistic the exploration is.
+Once again we distinguish between terminal and non-terminal states, but in the TD error the $\max$ operator has been replaced by the $\min$ operator.
+Contrary to the previous case, in fact, the lower the W-function the better, as we want to incentivize the visit of lower-count states.
+If we would use only the immediate count as reward for terminal states, the agent would be constantly driven there.
+Therefore, similarly to the UCB-based reward, we assume that the agent stays in terminal states forever getting the same reward. \\ In the TD target, since we want to prioritize low-count state-action pairs, the $\min$ operator yields an optimistic estimate of the W-function, because the lower the W-function the more optimistic the exploration is.
 Assuming identical visitation over state-action pairs, the W-function becomes the discounted cumulative count, i.e.,

 When the counts are zero, $W^\beta_{\textsub{n}}(s,a) = 0$, thus we need to initialize it to zero.
 We discuss how to avoid numerical problem in the square root in Section \ref{ssec:vv_init}.
 Finally notice that when $\gamma_w = 0$, Eq.~\eqref{eq:vv2_beta} is equivalent to the UCB1 policy in Eq.~\eqref{eq:ucb1}.